Featured on BBC One’s Northern Justice & Morning Live

 One of our team will be happy to discuss your case on a no-obligation basis to see if the advice you were given to transfer out was suitable or not.
 We can then explore the different options for making a compensation claim.

-The claims process varies from case to case and depends very much on if the financial adviser who gave the transfer advice is still in business.
-If they are no longer in business, the claim would go to the Financial Services Compensation Scheme (FSCS), a government-backed body set up to compensate those who have lost out when a financial firm fails and is unable to meet claims against it.
+The claims process varies for each case and depends on whether the advising financial professional is still in business.
+If they are not, the claim goes to the Financial Services Compensation Scheme (FSCS), a government-backed organization that reimburses individuals who have lost money due to a failed financial firm.

-If the claim is successful, the amount of compensation differs from case to case.
-But broadly speaking our specialist team of financial mis-selling lawyers aim to recover the amount of money that you lost by transferring out of your defined benefit or final salary pension scheme.
+If your claim succeeds, the compensation amount varies.
+Our team of expert financial mis-selling lawyers strives to recover the exact sum you lost when you transferred out of your defined benefit or final salary pension scheme.

-After reviewing your claim and if we believe that the advice you were given to transfer was unsuitable, in most cases we will run your case on a no-win, no-fee agreement.
+If we determine that the advice you received to transfer was inappropriate, in most cases we will handle your case on a no-win, no-fee basis.

 That means if the case is unsuccessful for any reason, then you will not be charged for the work that we have done.